junaidazhar42/junaidazhar42/README.md

 ## 🧠 About Me

-I'm a **Master of Data Science** graduate from **RMIT University, Melbourne** with a strong foundation in machine learning, NLP, time series forecasting, and full-stack data applications.
+I'm a **Master of Data Science** graduate from **RMIT University, Melbourne, Australia** with a strong foundation in machine learning, NLP, time series forecasting, and full-stack data applications.
 I'm passionate about transforming raw data into actionable insights and building end-to-end intelligent systems — from data pipelines to deployed ML products.

-- 🎓 **M.Data Science** — RMIT University, Melbourne *(GPA: 3.3)*
+- 🎓 **Master of Data Science** — RMIT University, Melbourne *(GPA: 3.3)*
 - 🎓 **B.E.
 Information Technology** — Muffakham Jah College of Engineering & Technology, Hyderabad *(GPA: 8.7 / 10)*
-- 📍 Based in **Melbourne, Australia**
+- 📍 Based in **Melbourne, Victoria, Australia**
 - 💼 Open to **Data Scientist**, **ML Engineer**, and **Data Analyst** roles

 ---